-Rude behaviour is a phase that every parent goes through once in their life.
+Rude behavior is a phase that every parent goes through once in their life.
 A common practice which adopts towards their parents.
 On the other hand, scolding, shouting and spanking them can only worsen the situation more.

 So, in the scenario what one should do?